 1. Use Graph Paper Grids

 Graph paper grids can be a game-changer when teaching long division.
 They provide students with a visual aid to keep their digits and place values organized and lined up neatly.
-You can use your own blank graph paper or grab some pre-made ones from my shop at Teachers Pay Teachers.
+You can use your own blank graph paper or grab some pre-made worksheets from my shop at TPT.

 2. Offer Differentiated and Varied Practice Sheets